-PERSONAL: He is a human biology major at USC.
+PERSONAL: He is a psychology major at USC.
 His real first name is John.
 In the summer of 2015, he legally changed his last name to Smith-Schuster (from just Smith) in honor of his stepfather.
 His cousin is current USC assistant coach Johnny Nansen.

 GAME-BY-GAME WITH JUJU SMITH